-CLEO SCOTT BROWN, author of Witness to the Truth, speaks and writes nationally using history to generate meaningful, insightful discussions about race relations, voting rights, and class that lead to introspection and change.
-She has experienced many things, and like her father, who is the central figure in her book, she believes that their experiences have been for a greater purpose.
+CLEO SCOTT BROWN, author of Witness to the Truth and Raceology 101, speaks, writes and conducts workshops on issues of race, voting, class, and bias through her company History Matters Institute.
+Her company focuses on using history to generate meaningful, insightful discussions that lead to introspection and change.
+She has experienced many things, and like her father, who is the central figure in her first book, she believes that their experiences have been for a greater purpose.

 Cleo was top honor graduate of her class at Grambling State University in Grambling, LA.